saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 image: /img/napalm_logo.png.png
 ---

 Recently, or finally, I had to work with NAPALM.
 Up untill this point, most of my scripting efforts involved <b>PyEZ</b>, <b>Paramiko</b> and <b>Netmiko</b>.
-But after having to work with multiple vendors inside <b>SaltStack</b>, <b>NAPALM</b> seemed like the best choice.
+But after having to work with multiple vendors inside <b>SaltStack</b>, I started looking into <b>NAPALM</b> as it seemed like the best choice.
 This post is a short summary of what I have learned so far about NAPALM in general.

 <p align="center">
   <img src="https://github.com/saidvandeklundert/saidvandeklundert.github.io/blob/napalm/img/napalm_logo.png">